0xchase/seds-umd/week-1/group-1.md

  - Are their radiation hardened variants of this system?
  - What I/O does this platform offer?

 These are general guidelines, but use your own judgement to determine what you think the group needs to know.
 Don't spend an inordinate amount of time on this, we have a lot of time to pin down our design.
+If the dev environment setup takes people a while, we can push some of the research to next week.

  ---